Second round of invitations

 You may use a courier service to submit your application to sponsor a parent or grandparent, if you want to.

-If you submit a complete application you will avoid processing delays.
+We only accept complete applications.
 We’ll return your application to you if:

 - it’s incomplete